sealingtech/EDCOP/README.md

 EDCOP is a bootable ISO based on Centos 7.
 EDCOP will install all the necessary components required for deploying EDCOP-Tools (available seperately here: https://github.com/sealingtech/EDCOP-TOOLS).

 ## Overview
 ---
 The EDCOP is a platform to deploy virtual network defense tools on.

+## Installation
+Deploying EDCOP first involves booting the ISO and running the install setup on the master node.
+Once this is complete, minions will be automatically built over the network through PXE services.

 ## Setup Build Environment
 This procedure assumes that you have already installed a CentOS 7.4 Minimal installation and have at least 10GB of space available.